petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vm.md

 ### [Portal](#tab/portal)

-Currently roll-back of Trusted launch to Gen2 (Non-Trusted launch) configuration is not supported in Azure portal.
+Roll-back of Trusted launch to Gen2 (Non-Trusted launch) configuration is currently not supported in Azure portal.

 ### [Template](#tab/template)